Decoding the Myths and Realities of Hiring Tech Talent

 The question is, are we engaging with them faster?

 To understand this problem, we need to admit that we’re living in a world where distraction is everywhere.
 We have Twitter, Whatsapp, Slack, Emails, Phone calls and dozen of apps in this thumb driven world.
 We have been trapped with tons of information.
 On top of it, we have work and family.
-So, it’s quite natural to not have enough time to respond to each and every messages for us as well as for the candidates.
+So, it’s quite natural to not have enough time to respond to each and every message for us as well as for the candidates.

-We happen to work with a customer, who used to send emails to candidates telling them about their long and scary interview process, and if a candidate doesn’t respond to her email then she would consider it to be bad fit since they are not responsive.
+We happen to work with a customer, who used to send emails to candidates telling them about their long and scary interview process, and if a candidate doesn’t respond to her email then she would consider it to be a bad fit since they are not responsive.
 And to her surprise, no candidate responded to her email out of 10 candidates.